loftuxab/alfresco-community-loftux/root/projects/installer/tomcat/README_osx.txt

 done at any point after Alfresco has been installed.

 - Browse to http://download.openoffice.org
-- Download the OS X version (version 1.1.1.4 or above)
+- Download the OS X version
 - Install OpenOffice
 - Start one of the OpenOffice programs to go through initial registration, then close it
 - Rename '/opt/alfresco/zstart_oo.sh' to '/opt/alfresco/start_oo.sh'